Spanish Empire: Last territories in the Americas and the Pacific (1833–1898)

 Towns controlled by the Spanish Army in Santo Domingo on 1 December 1864 (solid red), and towns occupied earlier in November 1864 (red outline).

 In the 1850s and 1860s, Spain engaged in colonial activities around the world, including on the west coast of South America (Chincha Islands War), in Vietnam (Cochinchina campaign), and in Mexico.
 In 1861, Spain annexed Santo Domingo, which had been independent from Spain since 1821 and from Haiti since 1844.
-This led to a guerrilla war in 1863.
-By the time Spain withdrew from Santo Domingo in 1865, it had spent over 33 million pesos fighting insurgents, with 10,888 Spanish soldiers killed or wounded in action and 18,000 dead from all causes.
+This led to the outbreak of a guerrilla war in 1863, during which Spanish forces were debilitated by disease and deprived of supplies and weapons as insurgents intercepted mule supply trains, captured arms depots containing rifles, cannons, and ammunition, and burned towns they could not hold to deny the Spanish access to provisions.
+By the time Spain withdrew from Santo Domingo in 1865, it had spent over 33 million pesos and suffered over 10,000 combat casualties, with a total of 18,000 Spanish soldiers dead from all causes.
 Dominicans who had sided with Spain relocated to Cuba, where they later played a key role in helping Cuban rebels defeat Spanish detachments and gain control of much of eastern Cuba during the Ten Years' War.
+In contrast, Puerto Rican rebels had no military tactics, and the Lares rebellion of 1868 was quickly suppressed.